 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation are recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

-The Association for Comprehensive Neurotherapy (ACN) was founded by Sheila Rogers DeMare, MS in 1996.
-According to their about page “ACN Latitudes has since become a trusted online resource for those seeking information on natural, non-drug, and integrative therapies for key neurological conditions and behavioral disorders.
+The Association for Comprehensive Neurotherapy (ACN) was founded by Sheila Rogers DeMare, MS, in 1996.
+According to their about page, “ACN Latitudes has since become a trusted online resource for those seeking information on natural, non-drug, and integrative therapies for key neurological conditions and behavioral disorders.